Minituff/nautical-backup/docs/arguments.md

     ```

 !!! tip "Getting the full container ID"
-    Usally, it's easier to just use the `container-name`, but if you need to use the full ID, these commands will help:
+    Usually, it's easier to just use the `container-name`, but if you need to use the full ID, these commands will help:

     * `docker ps --no-trunc`
     * `docker inspect <container name>`